Anna868/simplified-concepts/Linear-Algebra-for-QM-Part1(incomplete).md

 zv_n
 \end{pmatrix}$$

 * In complex vector spaces, the vectors consist of complex numbers.
 One property of complex numbers is that they have a conjugate.
 The conjugate is a replica of the complex number with the only difference that the imaginary part has a switched sign.
-The in-line representation of a conjugate is the astrisk as a superscript:
+The in-line representation of a conjugate is the asterisk as a superscript:

 $$ (1+i)^* =1-i $$